When:

 The moon is too far from Earth to fully cover the sun, leaving a ring visible around the moon.

-But there is also the Hybrid Solar Eclipse: A combination of total and annular eclipses where some parts of the Earth see a Total Eclipse and some parts of the Earth see the Annular type.
+Some parts of the Earth see a Total Eclipse and some parts of the Earth see the Annular type. -

 Solar Eclipse is when the moon blocks the sun’s light from reaching Earth.